Who’s ready for the creamiest dairy-free ice cream recipe ever?!

-But honestly, my whole family loved the ice cream even without the add-in’s.
+But honestly, my whole family loves this ice cream even without the chunks of peanut butter and chocolate.

 It’s been an awesome investment in our food allergy journey.

-We have used the same one for 10 years, and it’s still going strong.
+Surprisingly, we’ve used the same machine for 15 years, and it’s still going strong.

-And it saves us money not having to buy small dairy-free pints of ice cream all the time.
+Plus, it saves money not having to buy small dairy-free pints of ice cream all the time.